Note: This is a guest post from Jay Harrington of Life and Whim.

 Come fall, however, after a long, hot summer, we will start longing for cool, crisp air, and even (for some of us) the first snowflakes flying which will signal the coming ski season.
 The cycle of expectations and adaptation will then repeat.

 This phenomenon is called “hedonic adaptation.”
-It’s a term coined by psychologists Brickman and Campbell in the 1970s to explain our tendency as human beings to chase happiness, only to return back to our original emotional baseline after getting what we want.
+It’s a term coined by psychologists Brickman and Campbell in the 1970s to explain our tendency as human beings to chase a happier life, only to return back to our original emotional baseline after getting what we want.
 We run on a hedonic treadmill, and get nowhere, despite exerting massive effort along the way.

-A belief that “bigger and better” leads to more happiness results, paradoxically, in less of it.
+A belief that “bigger and better” leads to a happier life results, paradoxically, in less of it.
 We work really hard because we want more.
 We obtain more, and the shine soon wears off.
 So we work harder, in pursuit of even more, and become less happy as a result.
 The beat goes on.

-It’s clear from the science that the acquisition of bigger and better things won’t make us more happy.
+It’s clear from the science that the acquisition of bigger and better things doesn’t result in a happy life.
 So what will?

 In his book Happier, Harvard lecturer Tal Ben-Shahar defines the “arrival fallacy,” which is a corollary to the concept of hedonic adaptation.
 He describes the arrival fallacy as: “The false belief that reaching a valued destination can sustain happiness.”